-- (a) Demonstrating an understanding of special education requirements, including: - (1) Provision of a free and appropriate public education in accordance with federal and State law. - (2) Provision of education in the least restrictive environment in accordance with federal and State law. - (3) Characteristics and educational needs associated with any of the categories of disability of suspected disability under federal and State law. - (4) Procedural safeguards and parental rights, including discipline procedures, specified in federal and State law. - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress. - (c) Employing or contracting with staff who have the required licensure to provide special education services. - (d) Agreeing to communicate with the responsible LEA concerning: - (1) Development of, and any changes to, the IEP. - (2) Services provided under the IEP and recommendations for a change in the services provided. - (3) The student's progress. - (4) Maintenance of the student's enrollment in the independent school. - (5) Identification of students with suspected disabilities. - (6) Committing to participate in dispute resolution as provided under federal and State law.
+- (a) Demonstrating an understanding of special education requirements, including: - (1) Provision of a free and appropriate public education in accordance with federal and State law. - (2) Provision of education in the least restrictive environment in accordance with federal and State law. - (3) Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and State law. - (4) Procedural safeguards and parental rights, including discipline procedures, specified in federal and State law. - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress. - (c) Employing or contracting with staff who have the required licensure to provide special education services. - (d) Agreeing to communicate with the responsible LEA concerning: - (1) Development of, and any changes to, the IEP. - (2) Services provided under the IEP and recommendations for a change in the services provided. - (3) The student's progress.

+- (4) Maintenance of the student's enrollment in the independent school. - (5) Identification of students with suspected disabilities.

+Committing to participate in dispute resolution as provided under federal and State law.

-2229.4 Procedure for Publicly Funded Students Receiving Special Education Services to Enroll in an Approved Independent School.
+2229.4 Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools.